optionalg/puppetlabs-aws-learning/README.md

-# This branch only contains images
+# This branch only contains images for the documentation in the master branch